 We offer the course at The University of Warwick (Tile Hill, Coventry) and at our partner college, North Warwickshire and South Leicestershire College (Nuneaton).

-The course will be taught on Wednesday evenings at Warwick (6-9pm) and Tuesday afternoons (12:30pm-5:30pm) at North Warwickshire and South Leicestershire College.
+- The course will be taught on Monday between 6:00pm-9:00pm at Warwick, and Thursday between1:00pm-4:00pm at North Warwickshire and South Leicestershire College.

-Students at both Warwick and NWSLC will attend a number of Saturday sessions (9:30am-3:30pm) each year at the University of Warwick.
-There will be an induction day on Saturday 2 October 2021.
+- Students at both Warwick and NWSLC will attend up to 6 Saturday sessions between 9:30am-3:30pm each year at the University of Warwick.
+The Saturday teaching days for 2022/23 are:

 Level: Foundation Degree

-Venue: University of Warwick and North Warwickshire and South Leicestershire College
+- North Warwickshire and South Leicestershire College (daytime study)